NotAShelf/nyx/README.md

 > yourself.
 By doing so, you would have to learn my specific design choices _on
 > top of Nix/NixOS_ whereas you could create something that suits your own
 > needs.
+>
+> Please do not allow yourself to be fooled by the sheer amount of documentation
+> effort that has gone into this project.
+I invite you to go through the modules
+> and countless lines of Nix I have written, but I would strongly advise against
+> attempting to boot any of those configurations unless you are me.
+>
+> There exists a [resources section] that I _strongly_ encourage you to check
+> out, which you can use to start building your own configuration.
+I also
+> document some of my experiences in my [nix blog] for your convenience.
+> Otherwise, please feel free to dissect this configuration and borrow bits that
+> may appear interesting to you - but _please_ respect my [license] while doing
+> so!

 <!-- deno-fmt-ignore-end -->